envite-consulting/camunda-carbon-reductor/README.md

 # ✨Features

 The Carbon Reductor Connector consists of an element-template that can be used in the process model that connects to the connector function.

+## Time Shifting Mode ⏭️

-The Carbon Reductor Connector allows you to optimize for lower carbon emissions by moving your process execution into a timeframe with the least amount of carbon possible while still fulfilling SLAs.
+Using the time shifting mode (default) the Carbon Reductor Connector allows you to optimize for lower carbon emissions by moving your process execution into a timeframe with the least amount of carbon possible while still fulfilling SLAs.